-Many Quaker couples had civil partnerships and some may also have had a Quaker ceremony of commitment, equivalent to a Quaker marriage, but not recorded as such in any way.
-Registering officers at that time were advised to be very careful in their involvement in any such meetings for worship so that it was clear that we did not officially regard such a meeting for worship as a marriage.
+Many Quaker couples had civil partnerships and some may also have had a Quaker ceremony (or celebration) of commitment, equivalent to a Quaker marriage, but not recorded as such in any way.

 Yearly Meeting 2009 agreed to treat same-sex committed relationships in the same way as opposite-sex couples (16.08 part).
 This resulted in some complex Quaker regulations which had the effect of allowing a same-sex couple to have a Quaker marriage provided that was associated with a civil partnership.
 This gave various possibilities.
-A couple already in a civil partnership could go through the normal Quaker marriage process, completing the Quaker forms and having a Quaker meeting for worship and a Quaker marriage certificate, but the registering officer did not report the marriage to the civil authorities.
+A couple already in a civil partnership could go through the normal Quaker marriage process, completing the Quaker forms and having a Quaker meeting for worship and a Quaker marriage certificate, but the registering officer did not report the marriage to the local registration service.
 The civil partnership could happen on the same day as the Quaker marriage.
 All of these should have been recorded as marriages by the area meeting and included in the annual returns to Yearly Meeting.